 Community Needs Assessment

-Pierce County Human Services and the Metropolitan Development Council (MDC) Community Action Programs are conducting a comprehensive assessment to identify strengths, barriers, and resources in the community to meet the needs of children, youth and families.
+Pierce County Human Services and the Metropolitan Development Council (MDC) Community Action Programs conducted a comprehensive assessment to identify strengths, barriers, and resources in the community to meet the needs of children, youth, and families.

 Community Action Programs around the country are required by federal funders to conduct community needs assessments (CNA) every 3 years.

 The CNA gathers information from residents on topics ranging from social and economic issues to health and transportation, and everything in between.
 The information gathered and analyzed will assist us in making programmatic changes and improvements.

 There are two Community Action Agencies in Pierce County - one is the Metropolitan Development Council (MDC), which serves Tacoma, and the other is Pierce County Human Services (PCHS), which serves all of Pierce County, outside the city limits of Tacoma.
 To get the most comprehensive data from all residents in Pierce County, and to improve overall service performance, MDC and PCHS have decided to collaborate and conduct one assessment for both agencies for 2023-2024.

 MDC has been serving residents since 1964 and Pierce County Community Action Programs have been serving residents since 1970.

 What are Community Action Programs and what services do they provide?

 Community Action Programs are local private and public non-profit organizations that carry out programs founded by the 1964 Economic Opportunity Act to fight poverty by empowering the poor.
 There are over 1,000 in the nation, 29 in Washington State, and 2 in Pierce County.
 These programs are intended to promote self-sufficiency and change lives for the better.

 Pierce County Community Action Programs are for residents living outside the city limits of Tacoma and include: